prerak-26/prerak-26/README.md

 - 👋 Hi, I’m @prerak-26
-- 👀 I’m interested in DataScience
+- 👀 I’m looking for an opportunity
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Excel, SQL, Tableau, PowerBi, Python
 - 💞️ I’m looking to collaborate on Data
 - 📫 How to reach me prerak2557@gmail.com